GTM · Privacy & Consent · Multi-Location Analytics

 GTM is everyone's problem and nobody's job.

-A site change ships.
-There's a brief, anxious window where everyone quietly checks if tracking still works.
+A site update ships.
+There's a brief anxious window where everyone quietly checks whether tracking still works.
 Sometimes it doesn't.
+Nobody's sure for how long.

 The difference